fayemolamine/Abstract-Classifier/README.md

 The model draws a clean boundary almost every time.

 **4. The confusion matrix is a semantic distance map.**
-Top confusion pairs — PD↔ALS (26 errors), AD↔PD (23 errors) — reflect real co-morbidity
+Top confusion pairs, PD↔ALS (26 errors), AD↔PD (23 errors), reflect real co-morbidity
 and shared pathological mechanisms, not random noise.

 **5. 35% accuracy is a finding, not a failure.**
 Random baseline for 5 classes is 20%.
 The model learns real signal (+15pp).
-The ceiling is set by how similarly the research community writes about these diseases — a linguistic ceiling, not a modelling one.
+The ceiling is set by how similarly the research community writes about these diseases, a linguistic ceiling, not a modelling one.

 ---